J2-SHELVI/Cohort-12/README.md

 * `script.js`: The JavaScript file for the website
 * `style.css`: The CSS file for the website

-The website was created using Genie, a web development tool.
+The website was created using VS Code and Geany, a web development tool.
 The project demonstrates basic HTML, CSS, and JavaScript skills, including styling with CSS, creating a table, and adding padding to elements.

 Feel free to explore the code and learn from it!